-Both ground and a 12 Volt voltage are applied to the 3-pin plug connection.
-A K-bus line from the CAS supplies the necessary communication telegram to the ELV.
-The CAS monitors the various driving or standstill situations of the vehicle and is therefore also the control unit that triggers the unlocking (release) or locking action in the ELV.
+2x ground and a 12 volt voltage are applied to the four-pin plug connection.
+A K-bus line from the CAS delivers the necessary communication signal to the ELV.

+The CAS monitors the various driving or standstill situations of the vehicle (signal from DSC) and is therefore also the control unit that triggers the unlocking (release) or locking action in the ELV.
+It also switches the ground and 12 V cable for locking and only the 12 V cable for unlocking (therefore new ground cable).
 Generally, no power is applied to the ELV when the vehicle is not stationary.